Archive for Trumpet Blowing

 I read the News Today, Oh Boy................

-On Sunday I received a text from my old mate, John Dubrey, who was visiting the race after a gap of several years.
+Sunday morning I received a text from my old mate, John Dubrey, who was visiting the race after a gap of several years.
 Seen today’s Ouest France?
 You are in it!!
-A young French journalist had spoken to me at the Scrutineering on Monday and six days later I was in print, with a photo showing my attractive side, resplendent in Greaves 2011 Le Mans team shirt and Turn Ten cap.
+A young French journalist had spoken to me at the Scrutineering on Monday and six days later I was in print, with a photo showing my attractive side, resplendent in Greaves Motorsport 2011 Le Mans team shirt and Turn Ten cap.
 Move over George Clooney………….yeah right.
 I had the piece checked out by a proper French speaker and I was as anodyne as one of my press releases, maybe a future in politics awaits.

 You Make Me Feel Like Drinking

 Memory Lane was a familiar destination during the week.
 Long time top F1 snapper, John Townsend, was on hand to shoot for BMW with the mighty David Lister.
 On seeing me in the press room he laughed and said he something for me on his Mac, dating back to 1983 and Monaco.
 It was as ominous as it sounded.
 Sadly, Leo’s career has been on the slide since this unfortunate encounter, you can judge the horror of the situation yourselves from the shot.
-As I recall Frank Bough was also outside the Tip Top that night, he even got a round in, thanking the TV Licence payers for their largess and we all know how his future went.
+As I recall Frank Bough was also outside the Tip Top that night, he even got a round in, thanking the TV Licence payers for their largess and we all know how that story went.

 Arnage BMW